HassanSajjad-302/HMake/Projects/UE5/README.md

 ## Configuration commands

-A UE configuration may pass a `UeBuildCommands` value to `setBuildCommands()`. `UeConfiguration::initialize()` first performs HMake's normal initialization, then installs each non-empty C, C++, linker, and archiver command template.
+A UE configuration may pass a `UeBuildCommands` value to `setBuildCommands()`.
+Before ordinary configuration initialization, `UeConfiguration::initialize()` imports the row's target-wide ISPC include directories and definitions into `IspcCompilerFeatures`.
+It then installs each non-empty C, C++, linker, and archiver command template.
 HMake still appends the source, output, `-c`, `-o`, and graph inputs.

-`build_commands.json` is keyed by platform, architecture, UE build configuration, and target type.
-It currently contains one `Linux/x64/Debug/Server` row.
-The C++ prefix came from the local successful UBT `BASE-COMMAND`; HMake owns `-c`, source, dependency-file, and output arguments, so `-c` was removed from the stored prefix.
-The C prefix uses UBT's equivalent flags with `-x c`.
-The linker prefix comes from the successful `UnrealServer-Linux-Debug.link.rsp` portion before `-o`, and the archiver is the matching UE SDK `llvm-ar`.
-The one HMake-only addition to the C and C++ prefixes is `HMAKE_COMPILE_GENERATED_CPP_SEPARATELY=1`, which selects the separate generated-code behavior described above.
+The scanner currently constructs one `Linux/x64/Debug/Server` row.
+Its C++ prefix comes from the local successful UBT `BASE-COMMAND`; HMake owns `-c`, source, dependency-file, and output arguments, so the scanner removes `-c`.
+The C prefix uses the same environment with `-x c`.
+Link fields come from the adjacent `UnrealServer-Linux-Debug.link.rsp` and linker-input response, and the archiver is the `llvm-ar` installed beside UBT's selected `clang++`.
+Relative UBT paths are resolved against the selected checkout's `Engine/Source` directory.

-More rows can be appended without changing the scanner or `UeConfiguration`.
+The scanner also derives `ispcIncludeDirectories` and `ispcDefinitionArguments` from the target-wide portion of the exported C++ command.
+The generated configuration selects UE's bundled ISPC executable with `setIspcCompiler()`.
+Each `IspcTarget` adds its module's propagated include paths and definitions to that shared environment.

+Additional rows require extending scanner metadata discovery, while `UeConfiguration` already selects rows by platform, architecture, UE build configuration, and target type.
 Per-target command variation remains deferred: the initial HMake model requires one compatible base C/C++ command per configuration.
-Also, HMake's current linker template is a prefix; exact UBT arguments that must appear after all objects (for example some system libraries and linker groups) still need to be represented by prebuilt/link requirements or a future linker-suffix facility.

 ## Dependencies and external modules